Whether you enjoy cardio or not, you probably know that it helps you lose fat faster.

 Under the supervision of the researchers, everyone did one hour of jogging on a treadmill three times per week for four weeks.
 The researchers had both groups follow a diet that kept them in a 500 calorie deficit every day.

-At the end of the study, both groups lost about 1% body fat, but there was no significant difference between groups.
+At the end of the study, both groups reduced their body fat percentage by about 1%, but there was no significant difference between groups.

 Once again, fasted cardio didn’t cause any more total fat loss than regular fed cardio.